modzilla99/osssh/README.md

 ## ⚠ Warning

 The code is probably written very poorly as it is my first golang project.
-It's barely working.
+It's barely working and should be considered as a PoC.

 ## Run